 Drew has appeared on NPR, authored opinion pieces for Politico and the Huffington Post, and his research and commentary have been featured in news outlets from coast to coast, including the New York Times, Los Angeles Times, and Washington Post.
 Beginning in 2009, Drew helped re-launch the Los Angeles Times-University of Southern California poll, building it into one of the most acclaimed public polls in the country.
 He has also served as a guest lecturer for several colleges and universities.

 With an extensive background in electoral politics, Drew served as pollster and advisor to Chicago Mayor Rahm Emanuel, former U.S. Senator Joe Lieberman, and several members of Congress.
-In 2012, he helped elect the first Democratic mayor of San Diego in nearly a quarter century.
-He has also polled for numerous multi-million dollar independent expenditure campaigns across the country.
+Most recently, he served as pollster to Maricopa County Sheriff Paul Penzone in his defeat of Joe Arpaio.
+Drew helped elect the first Democratic mayor of San Diego in nearly a quarter century, and he has polled for numerous multi-million dollar independent expenditure campaigns across the country.

 Drew has a broad range of corporate experience across a diverse group of sectors, from energy to investment banking to infrastructure.
 He has a particularly strong background in land use campaigns, as well as on public health issues, providing research and strategic guidance for the Robert Wood Johnson Foundation, the Pew Charitable Trusts, and Blue Cross Blue Shield.